JSn1nj4/nuxtstuff/README.md

 ## Setup for Lando dev

+_Note: dev using HTTPS with this project is not currently possible.
+Websockets over HTTPS don't work out of the box, probably because they must run on a separate port.
+This is yet to be resolved on this project._

+### Start Lando container
-Start Lando container, creating if it doesn't already exist
+This creates the container if it doesn't already exist

 ```bash
 lando start